 “In many rural and traditional communities with limited access to the modern health system, many healers are taking care of the health in the native communities,” explained Javier Carod-Artal, a researcher at Hospital Virgen de la Luz in Cuenca, Spain, in an interview with Live Science.
 “Seizures, migraine, depression, and other neurological and mental health disorders are treated in the context of ritual ceremonies with some of these drugs.”

-As more than a century of archaeological and ethnobotanical research has proved, psilocybin mushrooms are an important part of the story of early human culture and civilization.
+As more than a century of archaeological and ethnobotanical research has proved, psilocybin mushrooms the history of psilocybin use are an important part of the story of early human culture and civilization.
 Understanding the divinatory, religious and medicinal uses these fungi have served in the past may also help present-day researchers gain a more nuanced understanding of how psilocybin mushrooms can play a role in healthcare today.